wusted/kubernetes-install/16-rbac-auth-authZ/README.md

 kubectl --kubeconfig jean-kubeconfig config get-contexts
 ```

-c.
+e.
 Change to the new context to the test the user
 ```
 kubectl --kubeconfig jean-kubeconfig config use-context developer-user
 ```